clemgbld/TDD-KATAS-JAVA/src/reflectionSetKata/README.md

 # Reflection Set Kata

-Build a class that dynamically instantiate an implementation of Set (HashSet, TreeSet) and prints its content.
+Build a class that dynamically instantiate an implementation of a Set of string (HashSet, TreeSet etc…) and prints its content.

-You must use reflection to achieve this goal, and you must handle the following errors by logging those sentences :
+You must handle the following errors by logging those sentences :

 ClassNotFoundException: This class does not exist